PIG & INK

 And I poured from the bottle a generous dram

-and I asked that they be blessed
+and asked the earth that they be blessed

 And I pitched my tent upon their tomb

-sang lullabies to a drunken moon
+and sang whisky lullabies to a drunken moon

 Then woke to the chill of the cusp of dawn